Thiosulfate

-Thiosulfate (IUPAC-recommended spelling; sometimes thiosulphate in British English) is an oxyanion of sulfur with the chemical formula S2O3(2-).
-Thiosulfate also refers to the compounds containing this anion, which are the salts of thiosulfuric acid, such as sodium thiosulfate Na2S2O3 and ammonium thiosulfate (NH4)2S2O3.
+Thiosulfate (IUPAC-recommended spelling; sometimes thiosulphate in British English) is an oxyanion of sulfur with the chemical formula S2O_{3}(2–).
+Thiosulfate also refers to the compounds containing this anion, which are the salts of thiosulfuric acid, such as sodium thiosulfate (Na2S2O3) and ammonium thiosulfate ((NH4)2S2O3).
 Thiosulfate salts occur naturally.
 Thiosulfate rapidly dechlorinates water, and is used to halt bleaching in the paper-making industry.
 Thiosulfate salts are mainly used for dyeing in textiles, and bleaching of natural substances.

 Structure and bonding

 The thiosulfate ion is tetrahedral at the central S atom.
 The thiosulfate ion has C_{3v} symmetry.
 The external sulfur atom has a valence of 2 while the central sulfur atom has a valence of 6.
 The oxygen atoms have a valence of 2.
-The S-S distance of about 201 pm in sodium thiosulfate is appropriate for a single bond.
-The S-O distances are slightly shorter than the S-O distances in sulfate.
+The S\sS distance of about 201 pm in sodium thiosulfate is appropriate for a single bond.
+The S\sO distances are slightly shorter than the S\sO distances in sulfate.

 For many years, the oxidation states of the sulfur atoms in the thiosulfate ion were considered to be +6 as in sulfate and −2 as in sulfide for the central and terminal atoms, respectively.
 This view precluded the disproportionation reaction of thiosulfate into sulfate and sulfide as a redox mechanism for providing energy to bacteria under anaerobic conditions in sediments because there is no change in oxidation state for either S atom.
-However, XANES spectroscopy measurements have revealed that the charge densities of the sulfur atoms point towards +5 and −1 oxidation states for the central and terminal S atoms, respectively.
+However, X-ray absorption near edge structure (XANES) spectroscopy measurements have revealed that the charge densities of the sulfur atoms point towards +5 and −1 oxidation states for the central and terminal S atoms, respectively.
 This observation is consistent with the disproportionation of thiosulfate into sulfate and sulfide as a redox mechanism freeing up energy from microbial fermentation.
-Yet another interpretation suggests an oxidation state of +4 for the central S atom and 0 for the terminal atom and an unusually long 'full' S=S double bond between the two.

 Formation

 Thiosulfate ion is produced by the reaction of sulfite ion with elemental sulfur, and by incomplete oxidation of sulfides (e.g. pyrite oxidation).
-Sodium thiosulfate can be formed by disproportionation of sulfur dissolving in sodium hydroxide (similar to phosphorus).
+Sodium thiosulfate can be formed by disproportionation of sulfur dissolving in sodium hydroxide.